scylladb/scylladb/docs/upgrade/upgrade-opensource/upgrade-guide-from-5.4-to-6.0/upgrade-guide-from-5.4-to-6.0-generic.rst

 * Not to use the new |NEW_VERSION| features.
 * Not to run administration functions, such as repairs, refresh, rebuild, or add or remove nodes.
-See `sctool <https://manager.docs.scylladb.com/stable/sctool/>`_ for suspending ScyllaDB Manager (only available for ScyllaDB Enterprise) scheduled or running repairs.
 * Not to apply schema changes.

+**After** the upgrade:

-**After** the upgrade, you may need to :ref:`verify <validate-raft-setup-enabled-default>` that Raft was successfully initiated in your cluster.
+* You may need to :ref:`verify <upgrade-5.4-6.0-validate-raft-setup>` that Raft
+  was successfully initiated in your cluster.
 This step only applies if you manually disabled the ``consistent_cluster_management`` option before upgrading to version 5.4.
+* Enable consistent topology updates.

+See :ref:`After Upgrading Every Node <upgrade-5.4-6.0-after-upgrading-nodes>`.

 Upgrade Steps
 =============